Clear your existing credit card debt without paying interest or an annual fee. Find out which card will save you the most money today.

 How to apply for a credit card with no annual fee and 0% balance transfer

-Once you’ve compared your options and decided which card you want, you can apply online.
-This can take mere minutes if you have all the necessary information and documents ready, but more importantly, you must meet the card’s eligibility criteria to successfully apply:
+Once you’ve compared your options and decided which card you want, you can apply and request a balance transfer online.
+It usually takes 15 minutes to complete a credit card application, but you'll need to make sure you meet the eligibility criteria and have all of the necessary information and documents to complete your application.

 - Age.
 You must be at least 18 years old to apply.